How do you float the river in Bend, Oregon?

 Now that you’ve got the right gear, it’s time to prepare.

-It’s not quite as easy these days.
+It’s not quite so easy these days.
 More than a quarter-million humans float or paddle this section of river between Memorial Day and Labor Day, so planning ahead will ensure your river float runs smoothly.

+First, book online to reserve one of Tumalo Creek’s sturdy floaties.
+Consider a brunch-time float or early evening reservation if you want to avoid the biggest crowds and parking hassles.
 While you’re at it, book a spot on the Ride the River shuttle so you’re not stuck walking 1.7 miles from Drake Park back to Riverbend in a drippy bathing suit while awkwardly hugging a floatie.

-The Ride the River shuttle starts and ends at Park & Float, beginning June 22, 2024 (weather permitting).
+The Ride the River shuttle starts and ends at Park & Float, beginning June 14, 2025 (weather permitting).
 A $6 round trip pass makes transportation easy for river users with shuttles departing every 15-20 minutes from 11 a.m. to 7 p.m.
 You can buy advanced tickets from Tumalo Creek online.
 You can also snag them from Cascades East Transit using the Umo Mobile app, or from the bus driver (no change provided).

 On the day of your reservation, check-in at Park & Float for a wristband valid the entire day.

 Oh, and in case you’re wondering what the heck Park & Float is, it’s across from The Pavilion on Simpson Ave. and Bradbury Way.
 That’s where you’ll find tube rentals and the pick up and drop off point for the Ride the River shuttle.
 That’s also where you’ll score free parking, so scope out the map here.
-From June 22 to September 2, Park & Float is open and renting tubes between 10 a.m. and 5 p.m. daily.
+From June 14 to September 1, Park & Float is open and renting tubes between 10 a.m. and 5 p.m. daily.
 You can return your tubes as late as 7 p.m.

 While you can’t rent tubes or catch the shuttle at the Tumalo Creek kiosk in Riverbend Park, you can rent kayaks, SUPs, and life jackets.
-That cute little trailer is open 10 a.m. to 6 p.m. daily (weather permitting) May 25 to September 2.
+That cute little trailer is open 10 a.m. to 6 p.m. daily (weather permitting) May 24 to September 1.

 How do I float the Deschutes?